Skip to main content

 Are there fees for getting an Illinois birth certificate?

 Yes.
-When requesting the birth certificate from the Illinois Department of Public Health, a certified birth certificate is $15 for a long-form birth certificate and $10 for a short-form certified copy.
+When requesting the birth certificate A legal document with a person's place of birth, time of birth, and parents from the Illinois Department of Public Health, a certified birth certificate is $15 for a long-form birth certificate and $10 for a short-form certified copy.
+A copy of a document that can be used instead of the original because an official has approved it as a true and accurate copy by signing it.
 All additional copies cost $2.
 For more information, visit the Illinois Department of Public Health website.

 If you use the VitalChek online service to order the birth certificate, the cost can run from $12 - $55.